9.6. Constructors And Initializer Lists

 3. Delegation describes the situation where one member function calls another - the caller delegates some of its responsibility to the called function.
 This example illustrates the copy constructor implemented as a delegation constructor - it calls the constructor illustrated in (b), highlighted in yellow, to create a new Table object and then copies the contents of this object to the new object.
 Any constructor can delegate to another, so "delegation constructor" is not included in the named constructors above.

 4. C++ imposes a severe restriction on delegation: it only allows one initializer in the initializer list.
 Assume for a moment that the Table class has a data member named member.
 Ordinarily, we could initialize member using the operation highlighted in coral.
-But doing this results in a list with two comma-separated initializers, and the highlighted code is an error.
+However, this results in a list with two comma-separated initializers, and the highlighted code is an error.

 Chaining constructors works well when the operations of the called or delegated constructor (e.g., (b)) must or can run before the operations in the calling or delegating constructor (e.g., (c)).
 When that is not the case, the best we can do, in C++ or Java, is use a helper function to implement the common code.